jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 is expose something that you are going to flow through to Clojure and let Clojure eval it.
 So it is very powerful.
 You keep doing this.

-The other big point of programs as data is that allows you to write program-generating programs, and that takes a few forms in the small.
+The other big point of programs as data is: it allows you to write program-generating programs, and that takes a few forms in the small.
 There is a capability in Clojure and other Lisps called macros.
 They are nothing like C macros from your past, maybe, depending on how old